jypblue/vue-crumbs/README.md

 ## Contribution

-If you find a bug or want to change the code, you can fork it
+Welcome to report issue and fork it

 ## License